Home | Dubai forum | Print

 Most jobs in Dubai will also give you about 4 weeks paid vacation time per year in addition to the public holidays.

-If a ruler dies (either in the UAE or another Arabic country) it is common for the public sector to close for several days for mourning, the private sector shuts down also but not usually for as long.
+If a ruler dies (either in the UAE or another Arabic country) it is common for the public sector to close for several days for mourning.
+The private sector shuts down also but not usually for as long.
 It is inappropriate to refer to these periods as holidays but employees are entitled to be paid for those days when they're not working.

 What to Wear - Clothes in Dubai